 • Turn on your low-beam headlights or fog lights whenever fog, rain, or snow reduces visibility.
 High beams increase the glare and reduce visibility.

-As conditions warrant, facilities Planning and Management's Campus Services workgroup provides snow and ice removal for 23 miles of institutional roads, 34 miles of sidewalks and bike paths, and 162 acres of parking lots.
+As conditions warrant, facilities Planning and Management's Campus Services workgroup provides snow and ice removal for 45 miles of paved roads, 52 miles of sidewalks, and 162 acres of parking lots.
 During snow removal procedures, you may need to park in a designated lot while the crews work to clear the snow.
 Visit FPM's Snow Removal page to learn more.

 Give yourself sufficient time, and plan your route.